veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 3 directories, 7 files
 {% endhighlight %}

-At the root of your project directory is placed `Projectfile` file.
+At the root of your project directory is placed `shard.yml` file.
 This is where you will declare your project dependencies.
 We will talk about it a bit later in [Adding dependencies](#adding-dependencies) section.

 <br>